martis42/depend_on_what_you_use/README.md

 * Given one uses the latest experimental Bazel features, making sure one distinguishes properly between public and private dependencies for `cc_library`.
   For more details see [Ensure a proper split between public and private dependencies](#Ensure-a-proper-split-between-public-and-private-dependencies).

-# Word of Warning

-This project is still in an early phase.
-Do not yet expect stability of
-* the project structure
-* the tools chosen to implement DWYU

 # Getting started

 ## Get a release